 The next step is to add MX, or Mail Exchanger, records.

-If unsure of any changes, be sure to reach out to your site’s hosting provider.
+If unsure of any changes, be sure to reach out to your site’s hosting provider or Mailgun support.

 Mailgun’s MX records are the same for everyone: